1935 FOOTBALL SEASON RESULTS

 Matong: J Doherty 6, A Stenhouse 4, R Davis 2, C Hoskin 2, R Symes

-Ganmain: Harold Forrest (capt), Ron Sims, Frank and Martin Carroll, Alf Bean, L Yandell, Clon Heath, Frank and Jack Crozier, Jack Green, Bill McPherson, Harold Brown, Garney Logan, J McNulty, J Murphy, Keith Cox, David Allamby, Jack Buchanan; Roy McPherson
+Ganmain: Harold Forrest (capt), Ron Sims, Frank and Martin Carroll, Alf Bean, Les Yandell, Clon Heath, Frank and Jack Crozier, Jack Green, Bill McPherson, Harold Brown, Garney Logan, J McNulty, J Murphy, Keith Cox, David Allamby, Jack Buchanan; Roy McPherson

-Matong: Victor Jones (capt), Alex Jones, Charlie Baker, Ken Brill, Reg and Stan Symes, Jack Doherty, Harry Ledger, Alan Stenhouse, Jack Donkin, Jim, Ken and Mick Ceely, Fred Newman, Vic Woolnough, Ray Davis, Jack McInnes, Cliff Hoskin; W Brill.
+Matong: Victor Jones (capt), Alex Jones, Charlie Baker, Ken Brill, Reg and Stan Symes, Jack Doherty, Harry Ledger, Alan Stenhouse, Jack Donkin, Jim, Ken and Mick Ceely, Fred Newman, Vic Woolnough, Ray Davis, Jack McInnes, Cliff Hoskin; Bill Brill.

 Match report: The curtain has fallen o the SWDFL competition for 1935, and Ganmain have carried off the coveted premiership honors.
 On Saturday last, the grand final was contested between Ganmain and Matong, and the most thrilling and cleanest game in the competition this season was witnessed by a record crowd of enthusiasts.